nexcess/nexcess-api-docs/CloudAccount.md

 }
 ```

 The payload returned in most cases describes the backup that will be created.
 Backups are an out-of-bandwidth process in almost all cases.
 In a very few cases, the backup will complete before the API returns.
-In these cases - very small sites or no files/DB ot be backed up - you will see that `complete` comes back as **true**.
+In these cases - very small sites or no files/DB to be backed up - `complete` will be returned as **true**.

 In most cases, `complete` will come back as **false**.
-To check the status of your backup:
+To check the status of a backup:

 - Save off the file name
 - Call [List All Backups](#list-all-backups)
-- Iterate over the list of backups to find the one with your filename
+- Iterate over the list of backups to find the one with the filename
 - Check the status of `complete`

-Once your backup is complete, you can use the URL provided in `download_url` to fetch the download.
+Once the backup is complete, the URL provided in `download_url` can be used to fetch the download.

 ### Change PHP Version